MaximeCaty/AL-Large-Number-Math/README.md

 		- Return -1 when Number1 < Number2, 0 when equal or 1 when larger

 Values passed and returned by thoses function are text based integer, and must only contain digits from 0..9 with optional leading sign.

+## How it work

+Internally value are stored as "limbs" of AL Integers for faster operation.
+The codeunit "INM Array Limbs Arithmetic" convert text based large number to array of Integer in a base of 10^9 (nine digits per limb).
+This codeunit have been carefully optimised for intensive call.

+Values passed and returned, are represented with Text variable type.

 ##  Usage